 A workshop with Pa'lante Restorative Justice, a youth-led transformative justice program at Holyoke High School that is working to build youth power and dismantle the school-to-prison pipeline.
 Geared toward K-12 educators and community-based organizations, participants will experience being in circle, learn about Pa’lante’s model, and apply ideas to their own setting.
 Full and half day options.
 Sliding scale suggested donation.
 Registration required.
 See link for details.
 10:00 am, Holyoke High School, 500 Beech St, Holyoke, MA

 The Beehive’s narrative graphics are used around the world to build collective, creative, and fun educational spaces where people of all ages can discuss complex issues like globalization, colonization, climate change, ecology, and social movement history.
 Come learn how you can use cartoons and interactive storytelling to present the big issues in an accessible and engaging way in any community or classroom.
 10:00 am, Northampton Center for the Arts, 33 Hawley St, Northampton, MA

 This year's Feinberg Series hosted visionary scholars and organizers from across the U.S. and globe.
 This capstone event is a participatory forum to "plug-in" and contribute to collective visions right here in western Massachusetts.
 This participatory forum will bring together students, scholars, community members, and local activists around various specific other-world-making projects.
-Come learn and collaborate with people in the region who are building alternative economies, ecologies, racial landscapes, universities, and more.
-Registration required.
+Come learn and collaborate with people in the region who are are building local cooperative economies, just food systems, community-driven education, and more.
 Hosted by the UMass Alliance for Community Transformation.
 4:30-7:00 pm, Holyoke City Hall Ballroom, 536 Dwight St, Holyoke, MA.
 With FREE public buses from UMass to Holyoke.
 See link for details.

 Five College students and the general public are invited to enroll in the UMass Department of History’s official Feinberg course, “New Approaches to History: Revolutionary Visions, Past and Present,” with Professor Kevin Young (History 200, HS GenEd).
 Additional university courses are connected to the series in various ways, including field trips to Feinberg events: